-Noncurrent liabilities include (1) principal amounts of bonds payable and notes payable with contractual maturities greater than one year; (2) estimated amounts for accrued compensated absences that will not be paid within the next fiscal year; and (3) the liability for postemployment benefits.
+Noncurrent liabilities include (1) principal amounts of bonds payable with contractual maturities greater than one year; (2) estimated amounts for accrued compensated absences that will not be paid within the next fiscal year; and (3) the liability for postemployment benefits.
 An estimate is made to allocate the compensated absences liability between the current and noncurrent components.